martin-eden/firmata_protocol/protocol.md

 ### Setup digital port value reporting <a name="setup_digital_port_reporting"/>

-Port value is byte where every bit represents pin.
-So _port 0_ are pins 0 to 7, _port 1_ are pins 8 to 15, etc. 16 ports are possible,
-so this command capacity is 128 digital pins.

-Port value is reported every time firmware main loop executed (as fast as possible).

 ```
   ╭───────────────╮ ╭──────────────────────╮
 → │ D0 + (Port #) ├─┤ Enable/disable (1/0) │